min2ha/ukwa-site/content/target/20660/index.en.md

   "subject": null
 }

-# Sanjoy Sen for Aberdeen North on Facebook

 The Facebook page of Sanjoy Sen, Conservative Parliamentary candidate for Aberdeen North in the UK General Election, 7th May 2015.